fluciotto/openwrt-kmod-rb951g-2hnd-eth-fix/README.md

 This module is intended to properly configure the CPU GMAC0 to fix the communication with the gigabit ethernet switch.

-*Note: This module has been tested with OpenWRT 18.06.1.*
+*Note: This module has been tested with OpenWRT 18.06 and 19.07 (linux kernel 4.14)

 ## Compilation